-Prerequisites: AAA5002 - Research Methods Students must have a distinction or above in AAA5002 Research Methods in order to undertake ASA6003 Research Thesis (Part 1).
+Prerequisites: AAA5002 - Research Methods Students must have scored 75% or above in AAA5002 Research Methods in order to undertake ASA6003 Research Thesis (Part 1) and ASA6004 Research Thesis (Part 2).

-Description:This unit of study provides students the opportunity, under guidance from a supervisor, to develop a research question and write a thesis on topics related to community development, digital media or communications.
-Final topic will be negotiated between the student and supervisor and will be a research area within the field of community development either in Australian and/or international context.
-The research will usually be text-based, some will include fieldwork.
-The student who undertake fieldwork must demonstrate high-level knowledge of ethical fieldwork procedures and seeks timely ethics clearance.
+Description: This unit of study is the first part of the Research Thesis and provides students the opportunity, under guidance from a supervisor, to develop a research question and write a thesis on topics related to community development or digital media.
+The final topic will be negotiated between the student and supervisor and will be a research area within the field of community development or digital media either in Australian and/or international context.
+The research will usually be text-based, but may include fieldwork to gather data.
+The student who undertakes fieldwork must demonstrate a high-level knowledge of ethical fieldwork procedures and seek timely ethics approval.

-Learning Outcomes: On successful completion of this unit, students will be able to:

-1. Investigate and distil previous research in a designated area;

-2. Critically reflect on a range of conceptual and empirical materials and justify conclusions;

-3. Argue findings through written communication;

-4. Conceptually map the intersection between theory and practice;

-5. Elucidate potential ethical problems and implement ethical research processes under supervision; and
+Learning Outcomes:On successful completion of this unit, students will be able to: 1.
+Investigate and distil previous research in a designated area; 2.
+Critically reflect on a range of conceptual and empirical materials and justify conclusions; 3.
+Argue findings through written communication; 4.
+Conceptually map the intersection between theory and practice; 5.
+Elucidate potential ethical problems and implement ethical research processes under supervision; and

-6. Transform work processes and knowledge formation through collaboration with others.

-Class Contact: Research students will have regular supervision sessions with allocated supervisors.

-Required Reading: Schutt RK, 2008, 6th edn, Investigating the social world: the process and practice of research, Sage Publications Bryman A, 2008, 3rd edn Social research methods Oxford: OUP
+Required Reading:Students will be provided with an up to date text list via VU Collaborate.

-Assessment:Literature Review, Reviewing the literature relevant to the topic of study, 30%.
-Assignment, Developing a comprehensive research proposal with the guidance of the supervisor, 40%.
-Other, Complete and submit ethics application to be reviewed by VU's ethics committee, 30%.
+Assessment:Literature Review, Reviewing the literature relevant to the topic of study, Pass/Fail.
+Assignment, Developing a comprehensive research proposal with the guidance of the supervisor, Pass/Fail.
+Other, Complete and submit ethics application to be reviewed by VU's ethics committee (where applicable), Pass/Fail.
 During the first part of this unit students will learn, under supervision, by doing the preliminary steps of the research process to allow time for data collection in the intervening period.
 Each assignment is designed as separate research/learning milestones for students to complete the research thesis.
 Feedback will be provided in each research milestone to prepare students for the final thesis submission.
 Students are required to submit a completed research thesis of 15,000-20,000 words by the end of ASA6004 Research Thesis (Part 2).